60-6/atlas/readme.md

 name each overwrite directory in supersede after its destination directory, use '@' instead of '~' and ':' instead of '/'.

-add '+' to the end of the overwrite name to fully replace the destination instead of merging.
+add '+' to the end of the overwrite name to fully sync and replace the destination instead of merging.

 anything under the overwrite directories will be regenerated when running 'atlas g'.